davidx4697/github-tutorial-1/README.md

 * Add file to the stage being committed
 **4. Commit**
 * `git commit -m "message"`
 * Takes “Snapshot” of files.
-The message(s) have to be in present-tense and it describes what is being modified.
+The message(s) have to be in present-tense and it describes what is being modified
 **5. Push**
 * `git push`
 * Update file folder